Forth Road Bridge: New crossings and change of use

 As of December 2020, work was underway that would allow the Forth Road Bridge to become an emergency diversion route for private transport.
 The Queensferry Crossing has proofing that makes it less vulnerable to high winds than the Forth Road Bridge, but it was closed for the first time in February 2020 due to accumulations of ice on its towers.

+In May 2023, Stagecoach East Scotland started the UK's first driverless bus service to carry passengers between Ferrytoll Park & Ride and Edinburgh Park station, with the Forth Road Bridge included in the route.
+The service was terminated in December 2024 due to lack of interest.

 Statistics

 The bridge's central main span is 1006 m long, its two side spans are each 408 m long, and the approach viaducts are 257 m on the north side and 438 m on the south side.
 The total length is 2,512 m.
 It was the longest suspension bridge span outside the United States and the fourth-longest span in the world at the time of its construction.
 The bridge is made of 39,000 tonnes of steel and 115,000 cubic metres of concrete.
 The towers reach 156 m above mean water level.
 There is a dual carriageway road with two lanes in each direction, and cycle/footpaths on each side.
 The main strung cables are 590 mm in diameter, with 11,618 high tensile wires, each five millimetres in diameter, and each cable carries 13,800 tonnes of the bridge's load.

 The bridge formed a crucial part of the corridor between south-east and north-east Scotland, linking Edinburgh to Perth, Dundee and Aberdeen by the A90 road and its sister M90 motorway, which used to begin 1+2/3 mi north of the bridge's northern end.
 The bridge carried around 2.5 million vehicles in its first year, increasing to around 21.4 million vehicles in 2008.
 The bridge carried its 250 millionth vehicle in 2002.

 It was awarded Historic Scotland's Category A listed structure status in 2001.